arkadiuszmakarenko/RISKYMSX/README.md

 ## Compatibility

-The RISKYMSXCart has been tested on the following MSX computers:
+The RISKYMSX cartridge has been tested on the following MSX computers:

 | **Model**                | **RISKYMSX**              |
 |--------------------------|---------------------------|